clairmont32/DnD-Roller/README.md

 ##### SPELLS ARE NOT IMPLEMENTED CURRENTLY DUE TO THE EXTENSIVE AMOUNT OF DATA AND VARYING SITUATIONS THEY MAY CALL FOR #####

-Single attacks will be added shortly to account for various roleplaying circumstances (ambushes, stealth kills, punches, etc).
+Single attacks are available to account for various roleplaying circumstances (ambushes, stealth kills, punches, etc).

 #### Feature List ####
  - Add a new character